datakumquat/datakumquat.github.io/_posts/2023-02-19-six-core-subjects-of-persuasion.markdown

 > Overall, "Influence: The Psychology of Persuasion" provides valuable insights into the psychology of persuasion and the ways in which people can be influenced to say "yes" to requests.
 It is a must-read for anyone who wants to understand the science of persuasion and improve their ability to influence others.

 I am surprised with the result, but then after thinking, not really surprised.
 The ChatGTP ver.
-2/3 models have been trained on millions, nay billions of points of Data, what we ordinary fact would call 'facts'.
+2/3 models have been trained on millions, nay billions of points of Data, what we ordinary people would call 'facts'.

-ChatGPT is good at reviewing text and identifying semantic and conceptual links, then outputting into a human-friendly format.
+ChatGPT is good at reviewing text, easily identifying semantic and conceptual links, then outputting into a human-friendly format.
 I cannot wait to see the increased depth of the ChatGPT knowledge domain when ChatGPT ver.
 4 will allegedly be trained on trillions of data points.

+Trillions!
+The mind boggles.

 Let's regenerate with some specific instructions.